 You need a local partner on the pulse in China.
 New trends are always developing.

-Toutiao for example are a burgeoning news application.
-By the end of 2016, Toutiao had 80 million daily active users, who spent an average of 76 minutes reading news and watching videos through the app, according to company sources.
+Toutiao for example is a burgeoning news application.
+By the end of 2021, Toutiao had 272 million daily active users, who spent an average of 76 minutes reading the news and watching videos through the app, according to company sources.
 They offer targeted ad services in the news feeds of readers (alongside news content), this makes your business newsworthy alongside trending content in China.

 Toutiao, China’s Number One News Application.
-Literal translation is ‘Today’s News’
+The literal translation of which is ‘Today’s News’

 A long-term commitment is absolutely essential for success in this market, if you have a serious project let’s discuss your needs with our first consultation session.

-It’s important to seek out a trusted partner, compare not just pricing (as many agents engage in a ‘race to the bottom’ in terms of offering low cost services), but rather the quality of your potential partners work.
+It’s important to seek out a trusted partner, and compare not just pricing (as many agents engage in a ‘race to the bottom’ in terms of offering low-cost services), but rather the quality of your potential partner’s work.

-We are an international team of 42 based in Shanghai.
-We have worked on over 500 projects and are a purely digital & Chinese focused marketing & advertising agency.
+We are an international team of 75 based in Shanghai.
+We have worked on over 1000 projects and are a purely digital & Chinese-focused marketing & advertising agency.